Topl/bifrost-daml-broker/microsite/docs/reference/architecture.md

 ### json-api

 The JSON API is a component provided by DAML.
-It is basically an executable JAR file that acts as an intermediary between a JSON API and the more complete Ledger gRPC API of the DAML Node.
+The JSON API is basically an executable JAR file that acts as an intermediary between a JSON API and the more complete Ledger gRPC API of the DAML Node.
 Applications can expose it through an nginx reverse proxy.

 ### daml-participant-node